jehan-rubin/fakie/README.md

 Options:
-  -db, --database=<db>       Path to the Neo4j database -f, --file=<codesmell>     Path to the file containing the code smells in the
+  -db, --database=<db>       Path to the Neo4j database -f, --file=<codesmell>     Path to the file containing the code smells location in APK.
-                               database
   -h, --help                 Show this help message and exit.
   -n, --nb-rules=<n>         Number of rules to find
                                Default: 10000